IBM/aspera-cli/README.md

 Ruby version must be >= > 2.4

+# <a name="when_to_use"></a>When to use and when not to use

+`ascli` is designed to be used as a command line tool to:

+* execute commands on Aspera products
+* transfer to/from Aspera products

+So it is designed for:

+* Interactive operations on a text terminal (typically, VT100 compatible)
+* Batch operations in (shell) scripts (e.g. cron job)

+`ascli` can be seen as a command line tool integrating:

+* a configuration file (config.yaml) and advanced command line options
+* cURL (for REST calls)
+* Aspera transfer (ascp)

+One might be tempted to use it as an integration element, e.g. by building a command line programmatically, and then executing it.
+It is generally not a good idea.
+For such integration cases, such as performing operations and transfer to aspera products, it is preferred to use [Aspera APIs](https://ibm.biz/aspera_api):

+* Product APIs (REST) : e.g. AoC, Faspex, node
+* Transfer SDK : with gRPC interface.

+Using APIs (application REST API and transfer SDK) will prove to be easier to develop and maintain.

+For scripting and ad hoc command line operations, `ascli` is perfect.

 # Notations

 In examples, command line operations (starting with `$`) are shown using a standard shell: `bash` or `zsh`.